makerdao/mips/MIP11/MIP11c4-Subproposal-Template.md

 Risk Team Name:
 General Risk Model Name:
 Status:
-Date Proposed: yyyy-mm-dd
+Date Proposed: <yyyy-mm-dd>
-Date ratified: yyyy-mm-dd
+Date ratified: <yyyy-mm-dd>
-Date of Proposed Removal: yyyy-mm-dd
+Date of Proposed Removal: <yyyy-mm-dd>
 ```
 ## Specification

-### Removal Motivation:
+### Removal Motivation
    - An explanation behind the motivation for the removal of the general risk model.

-### Relevant Information:
+### Relevant Information
    -  Links to evidence further backing the motivation behind the removal of the general risk model.